oracle/cloudtestdrive/AppDev/oke-rancher/cluster.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/compartments.PNG)

-Then, on compartments, choose your compartment.
-Copy the OCID of your compartment to Rancher cluster configuration screen, under "Compartment OCID".
+Then, on compartments, choose your compartment name. you'll see the OCID field, click copy to get the compartments OCID into your clipboard, then paste it into the compartment OCID field in the rancher window, under "Compartment OCID".

-11. Once all parameters are configured, click on "Next Authenticate..." button
+11. Once all parameters are configured, click on "Next Authenticate..." button this is to check that the values have been correctly entered and find any problems.

 12. Leave the parameters as is, with 1 node per AD.
 This will tell Rancher to create the OKE cluster with 1 node per AD,